andr00d/duckie-killer/README.md

 Add `source ~/GIT/duckie-killer/install/setup.bash` to your `.bashrc` file.
 If you prefer to avoid the impact on terminal initialization time, you can omit this and instead execute `source sources.sh` in each new window used for ROS2, enhancing terminal responsiveness.

 To provide the program with access to GPS devices, add your user to the necessary groups with the following commands:

+### network
+If ufw is enabled it prevents ROS2 from communicating between devices, we haven't looked at what ports to open to make it work, so for now ```sudo ufw disable``` works well enough. it goes without saying that this should only be done on a network without internet connection.

 ## Building and Running
 Use `colcon build` in the workspace directory to build the project. then run `source sources.sh` to update the executables.